Sex Week is almost here! Check back often for updates to the schedule!

-Sex Weekend Spring 2013 Schedule
+Sex Week Fall 2013 Schedule

-Science Center lawn
+Science Center Plaza

 Check out the SHEATH Sex Week table on the Science Center lawn!
 We will have safer sex supplies, educational materials, and interactive activities.
 Sex Week organizers, peer counseling groups, and representatives from Sex Week cosponsors will be on hand to answer any questions.
 Come say hi!

-7:30pm, Fong Auditorium
+7:30pm, Fong Auditorium, Boylston Hall

 7pm, Sever 113

 Curious about sex toys?
 Unsure how everything works?
 Come to our workshop and feel the good vibrations!